Up to 6 months to pay for your Coxswain course

 - Enrol and pay using the ORDER button (top right)

-- A boxed kit will be mailed to you within 24 hours, or you can even collect it after hours from Coogee, WA.
+- A boxed kit will be mailed to you within 1-2 working days, or you can even collect it after hours from Coogee, WA.

 - Once you have done the Theory, written the answers to all the questions we send you, and studied what we tell you to study, you meet the trainer/assessor at an agreed location.